Full Mueller Report Is Over 300 Pages, ‘New York Times’ Reports

 — Adam Goldman (@adamgoldmanNYT) March 28, 2019

-Trump has claimed “complete exoneration” since the release of the Barr memo, even calling for Congressman Adam Schiff, the House Intelligence Committee chairman and a man who has talked about collusion in frequent television appearances, to resign from Congress.
+Trump has claimed “complete exoneration” since the release of the Barr memo, even calling for Congressman Adam Schiff, the House Intelligence Committee chairman and a man who has talked about collusion frequently in television appearances, to resign from Congress.
 Trump’s re-election campaign also released a memo, per The Inquisitr, discouraging television networks from booking certain guests, including Schiff and Judiciary Committee chairman Jerry Nadler, who had spoken before about collusion between Trump and Russia.

-The Starr Report, during the Clinton Administration, was 445 pages, while the 9/11 Commission’s report was 567 pages, the Times said.
+The Starr report, during the Clinton Administration, was 445 pages, while the 9/11 Commission’s report was 567 pages, The Times said.